The EU mobility package – important regulations and updates

 ❯ prevent tachograph manipulation and

-❯ improve the control of driving and rest times as well as the posting of employees (drivers).
+❯ improve the monitoring of driving and rest times and the logging of this information by employees (drivers).

-Vehicles > 2.5t will be included in the rules on driving times and rest periods (in cross-border transport) in order to improve drivers’ working conditions and competitive conditions.
+Vehicles > 2.5 tonnes will be included in the regulations on driving times and rest periods (in cross-border transport) in order to improve drivers’ working conditions and competitive conditions.

-Why did the EU pass the mobility package?
+Why has the EU adopted the mobility package?

 • 08 July 2020